act-rules/act-rules.github.io/_rules/SC2-4-6-descriptive-headings.md

 #### Failed example 1

-Heading marked up with h-element that does not describe the topic or purpose of the following section of content.
+Heading marked up with `h` element that does not describe the topic or purpose of the following section of content.

 ```html
 <h1 class="target">Weather</h1>